-- any amount paid in error; - any amount paid as a result of claims made by the Participant on the basis of fraudulent pretenses or misrepresentations; or - any amount paid that has resulted in overpayment to the Participant.
+- any amount paid in error; - any amount paid as a result of claims made by the Participant on the basis of fraudulent pretences or misrepresentations; or - any amount paid that has resulted in overpayment to the Participant.

-If the excess amounts cannot be recovered, Blue Cross has the right to reduce future benefit payments to the Participant until the excess amount is fully recovered.
+Blue Cross has the right to reduce future benefit payments to the Participant until the excess amount is fully recovered.